Allen Hershkowitz: Career

 In October 2019, Hershkowitz received the Green Shovel Award from The Center for Discovery at the 2019 Michael Ritchie Big Barn Event for a Sustainable Future.
 One month later, in November 2019, Hershkowitz received a Townsend Harris Medal from his alma mater, The City College of New York, which are awarded for "recognition of outstanding postgraduate achievement in their chosen fields."

 In 2022, Dr. Hershkowitz was listed by Sports Business Journal among its list of “Executives To Know in Sports Sustainability.”

 In a June 2024 column, Los Angeles Times Climate Columnist Sammy Roth wrote, "Hershkowitz has done more than anyone to clean up the sports business.”

 In October 2024, Dr. Hershkowitz became the 1st recipient of the Sport Positive Regional Leader Award for North America.

+In April 2026, Vert Media described Hershkowitz as "one of the most respected environmental scientists in the sports world.”